Insanityandme/systemutv-II-backend/README.md

 - [Contact](#contact)

 # Introduction
+MyHappyPlants was originally an incomplete student project written in Java, using JavaFX for all GUI related code.
-MyHappyPlants is a Java desktop application that exists to help you organize and keep track of your plants at home!
+It was a Java desktop application that exists to help you organize and keep track of your plants at home.
 Using Trefles extensive API to get detailed information about your species of plants.

-It was originally an incomplete student project written in Java, using JavaFX for all GUI related code.

-We were tasked with deciding whether we should continue improving the product or scrap it and start over from scratch.

 We decided to start over from scratch and turn it into a Java based backend API using Javalin, a lightweight web framework for Java and Kotlin.
 Our frontend is written in Javascript using React and is located here: https://github.com/Insanityandme/systemutv-II-frontend